Karl Jaspers Forum, Target Article 16, 16 March 1999

 mental integrity is also an essential component of

-schizophrenia, paranoia etc. in any case it is
+schizophrenia, paranoia etc. – in any case, it is

 symptomatic of a mental disease [3].

-However, there may be different kinds of integrity,
+However, there are different kinds of integrity,

 and some of them may well admit controlled inconsistency,